Edward Tyrrel Channing

-Biography
+Early life and education

 Channing was born in Newport, Rhode Island, the son of William and Lucy (Ellery) Channing.
+In 1807, he graduated from Harvard College.

+Career

-In 1807 he graduated from Harvard College, and began the practice of law in Boston, but devoted his attention chiefly to literature.
+Channing began the practice of law in Boston, but devoted his attention chiefly to literature.
 From 1818–1819 he was the second editor of the North American Review after William Tudor (1779-1830), and remained a regular contributor through much of his life.

-From 1819–1850 he taught at Harvard as the Boylston Professor of Rhetoric and Oratory, the position held by John Quincy Adams from 1806–1809.
+From 1819–1850, he taught at Harvard as the Boylston Professor of Rhetoric and Oratory, the position held by John Quincy Adams from 1806–1809.
 (Joseph McKean had served as the second Boylston Professor.)
-His students included the noted authors and speakers Ralph Waldo Emerson, Thomas Wentworth Higginson, Oliver Wendell Holmes, Sr., James Russell Lowell, Charles Eliot Norton, Wendell Phillips, and Henry David Thoreau.
+His students included the noted authors and speakers Ralph Waldo Emerson, Thomas Wentworth Higginson, Oliver Wendell Holmes Sr., James Russell Lowell, Charles Eliot Norton, Wendell Phillips, and Henry David Thoreau.
 Channing was elected a Fellow of the American Academy of Arts and Sciences in 1823.

+Personal life

+Channing married Henrietta Ellery in 1826.

+Death and legacy

-Channing married Henrietta Ellery in 1826 and died in Cambridge.
-A memorial volume of his lectures was published in 1856 with memoir by Richard Henry Dana, Jr.
+He died in Cambridge, Massachusetts, on February 8, 1856, at age 65.
+A memorial volume of his lectures was published in 1856 along with a memoir of Channing by Richard Henry Dana Jr.